 There’s also the cost of carrying out qualitative research.
-It’s more expensive than secondary research because you have to hire interview venues, you usually pay respondents for their time, and there are the time costs from the research company.
+It’s more expensive than secondary research because you have to hire interview venues, you usually pay respondents for their time, and there are the costs from the research company‘s time.

-Though the total cost of qualitative research per project is usually less than quantitate research is lower, the cost per respondent is much higher.
+Though the total cost of qualitative research per project is usually less than quantitative research, the cost per respondent is much higher.

 So, you’ll only be able to interview a small section of your bigger customer group.
 This small section won’t statistically represent the views of the bigger group.

 That’s important to remember.

-While your group of ten, twenty or thirty respondents might like your idea, that doesn’t mean your larget customer group of thousands of customers will too.
+While your group of ten, twenty or thirty respondents might like your idea, that doesn’t mean the total segment of customers will too.

-You can be more confident that your research “answers” will be closer to the truth than not doing any research at all.
+You can be more confident your research “answers” will be closer to the truth than not doing any research at all.
 You’ve talked to actual customers, after all.
 And that’s a good thing.

 But, you can’t be totally confident your research answers will predict how the actual market will react.
 The customers you talk to may not represent the views of the wider market.